Alvphil/automated_scanning/README.md

 The sites where a server gives a respons get logged, and in a document and pushed up to git for manual? review of new sites.

+## 🤝 Contributing
+Follow the steps to run the program, and try it out.

+### Submit a pull request
+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.